PlaidWeb/publ-site/content/manual/Getting started.md

 Title: Getting started
-Sort-Title: 000 Getting Started
+Sort-Title: 001 Getting Started
 UUID: 4dea4c3b-c6ec-4dc0-9f40-b27a91128a60
 Entry-ID: 328
 Path-Alias: /getting-started
 Date: 2018-10-13 15:59:50-07:00

-A guide to starting with Publ.
+A guide to starting with Publ

 .....

+This guide will walk you through setting up Publ on your local computer so that you can build and run a site that runs locally.
+To learn how to run this website on a webserver, see the [deployment guides](deploying/).

 ## Installing system requirements